-Dr Miriam Amanze (previously Mbah) is a Lecturer in Law and the Employability Lead at the Open University Law School.
+Dr Miriam Mbah-Amanze is a Lecturer in Law at the Open University Law School.
 She joined the Law School in September 2020 from Bangor University, where she worked as a part-time Lecturer and gained her doctoral qualification in Public Procurement Law.
 In addition to this academic qualification, she completed the Legal Practice Course with BPP Manchester in 2018, attained her LLM in Public Procurement Law and Strategy in 2017 and an LLB Law with Criminology in 2015 at Bangor University.
-She is an Associate Fellow of the Higher Education Academy and completed the Postgraduate Certificate in Higher Education in 2019.
+She is a Senior Fellow of the Higher Education Academy (2023) and completed the Postgraduate Certificate in Higher Education in 2019.
 She was nominated in the Bangor University Staff, and Student-led Awards as the Postgraduate Teacher of the year and was the welcome week coordinator from August 2018 to June 2020.

 Dr Amanze’s research interest is in international and national Public Procurement Law, with a particular focus on sustainable procurement.
 She also has an interest in European Union Law, Human Rights Law and international law.
 Dr Mbah welcomes PhD supervision in these fields.